Glossary of Legal Terms

 Negotiation: A process by which parties to a dispute or transaction communicate directly to reach a mutually acceptable agreement, without the need for court intervention or third-party assistance.

-Nemo Agit in Se Ipsum: A Latin maxim meaning "no one acts against themselves", which reflects the principle that a person cannot be both a claimant and a defendant in the same legal action.
+Nemo Agit In Se Ipsum: A Latin maxim meaning "no one acts against themselves", which reflects the principle that a person cannot be both a claimant and a defendant in the same legal action.

 Nemo Dat Quod Non Habet: A Latin legal maxim meaning "no one can give what they do not have".
 It refers to the principle that a person cannot transfer a better title to property than they themselves possess.